itsmepiyush2/PUBG-Players-Analysis/README.md

 # PUBG-Players-Analysis
-I've only added a basic EDA as of now which focuses on the suspicious players who win.
-The basic idea is that it is unrealistic to play the game without walking at all, let alone win.
-Moreover, there are some players who have won without walking, riding or swimming.
+kernel.ipynb contains regression using artificial neural networks to predict the final placement of players on PUBG. eda.ipynb contains basic exploratory data analysis finding certain correlations, basically focusing on suspicious players who win without walking, riding or swimming.
+This project is done on kaggle kernels at https://www.kaggle.com/c/pubg-finish-placement-prediction